Joshua Tree Photography Workshop

-For that reason, photographers make Joshua Tree a destination to come work on night photography images.
-The park also boasts iconic and oddly egg-shaped boulders, along with Dr. Seuss shaped Joshua Trees that make for an extremely interesting subject matter to use in these night images.
+The park also boasts iconic and oddly egg-shaped boulders, along with Dr. Seuss-shaped Joshua Trees that make for an extremely interesting subject matter.

-This class is a perfect course for those looking to add night photographs to their portfolio, or for those just getting started with night photography and wanting to head out with likeminded individuals for fun and education in one of California's best spots for night photography.
+This class is a perfect course for those looking to take their photography to the next level, or those just getting started with photography and wanting to head out with like-minded individuals for fun and education in one of California's best spots for landscape photography.

 Intermediate or Beginner there's something for everyone in Joshua Tree National Park.

 Grab those camera bags, and a healthy sense of adventure and prepare for day AND night photography in Joshua Tree National Park.

 We will meet for a brief orientation the evening before the workshop start date to get to know each other a little bit and discuss the itinerary for the weekend.
 We will photograph Joshua Tree National Park for two full days, with a break in the middle of the day for lunch, a nap, or time on your own to explore, reconvening in the late afternoon for our spectacular sunset shoot.
 We will finish up after sunset on Day 2.

 We have set-up a discounted block of rooms for the convenience of our students at our recommended hotel.
 More information will be emailed to you at sign-up.

 Meet Our Workshop Pro Instructors...